Why You Should be Claiming that Refund

 Fastback

 Fastback launched in 2023 with a very specific mission: to get you money back when your packages are delivered late.
-It's designed for the frequent online shopper who pays for expedited shipping and expects it to arrive on time.
-The service works by tracking your shipments from major retailers like Amazon and automatically filing claims for refunds when they miss the guaranteed delivery window.
+It was designed for the frequent online shopper who pays for expedited shipping and expects it to arrive on time.
+The service worked by tracking your shipments from major retailers like Amazon and automatically filing claims for refunds when they miss the guaranteed delivery window.
 What’s odd is how many people don’t realize they’re even entitled to these refunds, leaving money on the table.
-The service taps into the growing frustration with unreliable shipping, even when you pay a premium for it, a problem that seems to be getting worse despite technology improving.
+The service tapped into the growing frustration with unreliable shipping, even when you pay a premium for it, a problem that seems to be getting worse despite technology improving.
 This app is your best friend after the holidays when you paid for two-day shipping on a gift that showed up a week late.

 Key Features: